tanyagyanmote/cse101/pa6/README.md

-# Programming Assignment 5
+# Programming Assignment 6

-This program aims to build a List ADT in C++ and some associated algorithms in C.
+This program aims to build a Big Integer ADT in C++ and some associated algorithms in C.

 ## Files